evilC/AutoHotInterception/README.md

 If you subscribe to a key using Subscription mode with the `block` parameter set to true, then send a different key using `SendKeyEvent`, you are transforming that key in a way which is totally invisible to windows (And all apps running on it), and it will respond as appropriate.
 For example, AHK `$` prefixed hotkeys **will not** be able to tell that this is synthetic input, and will respond to it.

 ### Sending Mouse Buttons
+You can send clicks and other mouse button events with:
 `Interception.SendMouseButtonEvent(<mouseId>, <button>, <state>)`
 Where `button` is the button index, as used in `SubscribeMouseButton`

+If you are working in Absolute mode (eg with a graphics tablet or light guns), you can send mouse button events at specific coordinates using:
+`Interception.SendMouseButtonEventAbsolute(<mouseId>, <button>, <state>, <x>, <y>)`

 ### Sending Mouse Movement
 #### Relative
+To send Relative (Normal) mouse movement, use:
 `Interception.SendMouseMove(<mouseId>, <x>, <y>)`

 #### Absolute
+To sent Absolute mouse movement, use:
 `Interception.SendMouseMoveAbsolute(<mouseId>, <x>, <y>)`
+Note that Absolute mode will probably not work with FPS style mouse-aim games.

 ## Monitor App
 ToDo: Add recording of monitor app